< Cyber Security in Mergers and Acquisitions (4 Big Risks)

 So what's the bottom line?

-M&A can bring many benefits.
-Enhanced market share, expanded product portfolios, and operational synergies all being important reasons.
+M&A can bring many benefits: enhanced market share, expanded product portfolios, and operational synergies are all important reasons.
 But it also introduces a distinct set of challenges.
 Particularly in the realm of cyber security.

-There are four main factors to consider with mergers and acquisitions cyber security:
+There are four main factors to consider with mergers and acquisitions and cyber security:

 How to handle each of these is vital to know.
 But first: